 You will need to consider honestly where you are in your life now and if you are ready for parenting at this time.
 This doesn’t mean you are bad, it means you know that you are not at a time in your life that parenting and raising a child is in the best interest for you or your child.
 It is easy for friends to make comments when they have not been in your position.
 The only person that can make this decision is you.
 You want to consider honestly your options of parenting and adoption before the baby is born.
 We have a number of other birth mothers you can speak to if you would like to find out how they handled their pregnancy.
 Just ask us.

 How can I determine my due date?

 The most commonly used method is done using a calendar.
 If you know when you had your last period, you can look at a calendar and count back three months from the first day of your last period, then add 7 days.
 That is your due date.
 For example, if the first day of your last period was January 20th, you estimated due date would be October 27th.
-You can also use the pregnancy calculator online at our sister site, Pregnancy Help Online or call us at 1-800-923-6784, and we will calculate it on a pregnancy wheel.
+You can also use the pregnancy calculator online at our sister site, Pregnancy Help Online or call or text us at 1-800-923-6784, and we will calculate it on a pregnancy wheel.
 Even though these are all good ways to find your due date, remember that these are just estimated dates.
 Babies are not always on time: your delivery can be anywhere within 2 weeks before or 2 weeks after your due date.
 Your doctor can use more reliable methods, such as an ultrasound, measuring the size of the uterus, to determine the exact date of ovulation.